shameelabdullanp/shameelabdullanp.github.io/_posts/2019-12-09-It's-my-Birthday.md

 Thank God!
 What A Wonderful Year...

 The last year was something special for my personal and professional existence.
-I lost something priceless that no one can fix it  and now, glancing back on it, I just recall the good stuff.
+I lost something priceless that no one can fix it  And now, glancing back on it, I just recall the good stuff.